-- 4.7.3 The NPPF defines Green Infrastructure as a "network of multi-functional green space, urban and rural, which is capable of delivering a wide range of environmental and quality of life benefits for local communities." - 4.7.4 The benefits that result from this Green Infrastructure include an enhancement in the visual appearance of the area, provide access for residents to sport, recreation and quiet enjoyment, connected networks for wildlife, helps to reduce flood risk, facilitates non-car modes of travel, and provides allotments. - 4.7.5 Well-managed Green Infrastructure contributes to the wider economic and social aspects of the community including improved mental and physical health.
+- 4.7.3 The NPPF 2024 (Annex 2) defines Green Infrastructure as a "A network of multi-functional green and blue spaces and other natural features, urban and rural, which is capable of delivering a wide range of environmental, economic, health and wellbeing benefits for nature, climate, local and wider communities and prosperity." - 4.7.4 The benefits that result from this Green Infrastructure include an enhancement in the visual appearance of the area, provide access for residents to sport, recreation and quiet enjoyment, connected networks for wildlife, helps to reduce flood risk, facilitates non-car modes of travel, and provides allotments. - 4.7.5 Well-managed Green Infrastructure contributes to the wider economic and social aspects of the community including improved mental and physical health.